The Adventure of the Group of Seven: Their Journey Through Canada’s Lakes and Rugged Nature

 The story of the Group of Seven is one of friendship, creativity, and a deep appreciation for the breathtaking landscapes of Canada.
 This group of artists, formed in the early 20th century, embarked on a journey that would forever change their lives and redefine Canadian art.
 Their adventures through Canada's stunning lakes and rugged mountains illustrate their passion for nature and their desire to capture its beauty on canvas.

-The Group of Seven emerged from a shared vision among artists who were dedicated to portraying the Canadian wilderness.
+The Group of Seven emerged from a shared vision among artists dedicated to portraying the Canadian wilderness.
 In the early 1920s, Lawren Harris, A.Y.
 Jackson, Arthur Lismer, Frank Johnston, J.E.H.
 MacDonald, Frederick Varley, and Edwin Holgate gathered in Toronto.
 They were united by a desire to forge a distinctly Canadian art style that reflected the unique landscapes of their homeland.

 Their founding meeting took place at J.E.H.
 MacDonald’s home, where they discussed their artistic philosophies and the need for a fresh direction in Canadian art.
 This gathering marked the beginning of a lifelong friendship and collaboration that would lead them to explore the vast and varied terrains of Canada.